Apteco/py-apteco/docs/source/tutorials/tutorial_04.rst

-    Even selector codes that are numerical in form must be given as their string equivalents with appropriate 0-padding, as in the *high earners* example before.
+    Even selector codes that are numerical in form must be given as their string equivalents with appropriate 0-padding, as in the *high earners* example in the previous part.

 Numeric
 =======